How to replace Docker with Podman on a Mac

 Since I can't remember what I had for breakfast today, let alone something I did months ago, I went back to my previous article to see if anything I did might force Podman to use that Vagrant private key.
 Well, sure enough, there it was in step 6!
 Global variables were still telling Podman to use the Vagrant SSH key setup.
 All I needed to do was to nuke the CONTAINER_HOST and CONTAINER_SSHKEY lines from my

 Make it a macOS app

-4. As an added bonus, I found the Podman logo and created a 128x128 PNG image with GIMP to use as the application icon:
+In case you are wondering how I attached the Podman logo to my macOS app, here is the process.
+I found the Podman logo and created a 128x128 PNG image with GIMP to use as the Application icon with these steps:

 - Select the icon on the top left, and paste the contents of the clipboard.